axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/toggle-switch/README.md

 # AXA Toggle Switch

-Toggle Switches provide a UI element for toggling between two visual states, on and off.
+&lt;axa-toggle-switch&gt; provides a UI element for toggling between two visual states, on and off.

 ## Usage